pytorch/pytorch/docs/source/quantization.rst

 Observers for computing the quantization parameters

 * :class:`~torch.quantization.MinMaxObserver` — Derives the quantization parameters from the running minimum and maximum of the observed tensor inputs (per tensor variant)
-* :class:`~torch.quantization.MovingAverageObserver` — Derives the quantization parameters from the running averages of the minimums and maximums of the observed tensor inputs (per tensor variant)
+* ``MovingAverageObserver`` — Derives the quantization parameters from the running averages of the minimums and maximums of the observed tensor inputs (per tensor variant)
 * :class:`~torch.quantization.PerChannelMinMaxObserver`— Derives the quantization parameters from the running minimum and maximum of the observed tensor inputs (per channel variant)
 * :class:`~torch.quantization.MovingAveragePerChannelMinMaxObserver` — Derives the quantization parameters from the running averages of the minimums and maximums of the observed tensor inputs (per channel variant)
 * :class:`~torch.quantization.HistogramObserver` — Derives the quantization parameters by creating a histogram of running minimums and maximums.